GatorSense/SPICE_py/README.md

     parameters.initEM = nan : By setting this to nan, the algorithm randomly selects initial endmembers from the input data.
 You can also provide initial endmembers by inputting a matrix of endmembers.
 Every column is one endmember.
 The number of endmembers should match parameters.M.

 The parameters structure can be generated using the SPICEParameters.m function.
-unmix2, which is imported with `from SPICE import *` is a required helper function which unmixes the data points given the endmembers.
+unmix2, which is imported with ```python from SPICE import *```, is a required helper function which unmixes the data points given the endmembers.

 To Run the SPICE Algorithm, with the example data set the following command can be used:
 [endmembers, P] = SPICE(inputData, SPICEParameters());